Your checklist for making a Will

 You can leave everything to one person, such as your spouse or partner, but you should consider who will inherit your estate if they die before you.
 Alternatively, you can leave gifts or cash to other people or organisations.

-7. Consider leaving a gift to charity
+5. Consider a gift to charity.

-Once your loved ones have been taken care of you may wish to remember your favourite charities in your Will, either with a cash gift or a percentage of your assets.
+Once your loved ones have been taken care of you may wish to remember your favourite charities in your Will, either with a cash gift or percentage of your assets.
 We would be enormously grateful if you would consider leaving a gift to Blind Veterans UK.

 When you have made your Will, make sure someone you trust knows where to find it.
-You should also tell them where to find any other important documents and passwords required for accessing things like bank accounts.

 Request your gift in Wills guide